Slicer/Slicer/Docs/developer_guide/extensions.md

 :::

+Similarly to the building of Slicer core, multi-configuration builds are not supported: one build tree can be only used for one build mode (Release or Debug or RelWithDebInfo or MinSizeRel).
+If a release and debug mode build are needed then the same source code folder can be used (e.g., `C:\D\SlicerHeart`) but a separate binary folder must be created for each build mode (e.g., `C:\D\SlicerHeart-R` and `C:\D\SlicerHeart-D` for release and debug modes).

 Assuming that the source code of your extension is located in folder `MyExtension`, an extension can be built by the following steps.

 ### Linux and macOS